wawrzynek-eq/arch-kata/ADR/ADR 0003 - Use multiple different prompts for obtaining AI grade.md

 ## Technique Description

 1. **Multiple Prompt Generation**: For each question, generate multiple variations of the prompt to be sent to the LLM.
 This could incorporate changing the sequence of question/answer (LLMs tend to favor the last given information), rephrasing the prompt or using personas
-  - Example 1:
+  - Output formatting strategy:
     > On a scale of 0 to 10, grade the following answer: <submitted answer> to the question: <question>

     vs

     > For the question: <question> grade the following answer: <submitted answer> on a scale of 0 to 10.
-  - Example 2:
+  - Persona strategy:
     > You are a college professor.
 You ask the student: <question> and hear the answer: <submitted answer>.
 Grade it on a scale of 0 to 10